 Independent work at an off-campus location to apply college coursework to a job situation, learn about a possible career and gain career related skills.
 Approval is required of both a Newberry College biology faculty member and an onsite supervisor.

-Subject to Internship restrictions and regulations on page 63.
+Subject to Internship restrictions and regulations on page 64.
+Offered on demand.

 Fitness for Life (FIT)